Author Copyright Agreements: Regaining Control

 Association of College and Research Libraries & SPARC (n.d.).
 Author's rights [Video].
 YouTube. https://youtu.be/E8ysSrcGx0A

-Did you know that researchers, authors, and creators own the copyright to any scholarly work they create unless they give that right away?
-Copyright belongs to a researcher as soon as a work is in a tangible form (e.g., a Word document, a web site, or a recording).
-U.S. copyright law gives the author of an original work, such as a scholarly article exclusive rights to the following:
+Did you know that researchers, authors, and creators own the copyright to any scholarly work they create until they give that right away?
+Copyright belongs to a creator as soon as a work is in a tangible form (e.g., a Word document, a web site, or a recording).
+U.S. copyright law gives the creator of an original work, such as a scholarly article exclusive rights to the following:

 Transferring Those Rights

 Many publisher contracts restrict creators' subsequent usage of their published work in their teaching and research.
 For example, contracts often impede placing the work in or using the work for the following: